-“If it hasn’t happened in an email list, it hasn’t happened”
+“If it hasn’t happened in an email list or forum, it hasn’t happened”

 Open Source Axiom

 Mailing Lists are the lifeblood of the Xen Project.
-If you intend to actively participate in the development of the Xen Project, you will need to become familiar with the mailing lists and the mailing list etiquette:
+We welcome the community to participate in the development of the Xen Project, and encourage you to be familiar with mailing list etiquette:

-- Please post in plain text (i.e. not HTML), word-wrapped to somewhere around 72 characters.
+- Post in plain text (i.e. not HTML), word-wrapped to somewhere around 72 characters.

-- Please start a new thread for a new bug (don’t just reply to a random email from the list).
+- Start a new thread for a new bug (don’t just reply to a random email from the list).

-- Please don’t email bugs directly to Xen Project developers.
+- Don’t email bugs directly to Xen Project developers.
 Keep the conversation on the list where other people (and search engines) can see it.

 - When you reply to a mail, ensure that you reply to the list and all author(s).
-Not all posters to the list may be subscribed to the list.
+Not all posters on the list may be subscribed to the list.

-All Xen Project mailing lists are archived using the MarkMail system at xen.markmail.org.
-Often you will find an answer for a question by searching here!
+All Xen Project mailing lists are archived here.
+Often you will find an answer to a question by searching here!

 Mailing List Usage